 To start using the template, you will need to sign into a Google account.
 Once logged in, click here to view the free UTM tagging template, then click ‘File’ > ‘Make a copy’ to create your own version and start using it to tag your URLs.

-Google AdWords advertisers should already be aware that Google offers an auto-tagging feature within AdWords which utilises UTM variables.
+Google Ads users should already be aware that Google offers an auto-tagging feature within the platform which utilises UTM variables.

-This feature is selected by default in all AdWords accounts, but if you’re unsure whether this has already been set up and would like to enable or disable auto-tagging you’ll need to navigate to Account settings > Preferences in Adwords:
+This feature is selected by default in all Google Ads accounts, but if you’re unsure whether this has already been set up and would like to enable or disable auto-tagging you’ll need to navigate to Settings > Account settings in the left hand menu within a Google Ads account:

 Use Consistent Naming Conventions